Andrew W. Saleeby, Chair | South Carolina Department of Revenue

-Before practicing law, Andrew performed corporate income tax audits for the South Carolina Department of Revenue, where he represented the State to ensure companies with complicated corporate structures were not using those structures to avoid South Carolina tax liability.
-He is also a CPA, and maintains memberships with the American Institute of Certified Public Accountants and the South Carolina Association of Certified Public Accountants.
+Before joining the Department, Andrew was an attorney with a large South Carolina law firm where he assisted clients with tax, corporate, and economic development matters.
+He has also performed corporate income tax audits for the South Carolina Department of Revenue.
+Andrew is a CPA, and maintains memberships with the American Institute of Certified Public Accountants and the South Carolina Association of Certified Public Accountants.

 Andrew received his LL.M. in Taxation from New York University School of Law, J.D. from the University of South Carolina School of Law, MAcc from the University of South Carolina Moore School of Business, and B.S. from the University of South Carolina Upstate Johnson College of Business and Economics.

 Raised in Irmo, Andrew is very familiar with the midlands and strives to use his professional skills to advance the community.
-In addition to practicing law and serving as Chair for COR, Andrew serves on the board of the Babcock Center, and is a member of various service-based organizations throughout the midlands.
+In addition to serving as Chair for COR, Andrew serves as treasurer of the Babcock Center, the Steering Committee for the United Way of the Midlands’ Young Leader Society, the South Carolina Bar Association’s Tax Law Section Council, and is a member of various service-based organizations throughout the midlands.
 In his free time, Andrew enjoys cooking and spending time outdoors doing yard work, camping, hiking and mountain biking.

 A graduate from the University of South Carolina’s well respected Journalism and Mass Communication School with a major in Visual Communications and minor in Media Arts, Laura stumbled into entrepreneurship at a young age.
 As an undergraduate, she joined a co-ed professional business fraternity, Alpha Kappa Psi, where she met her business partner.
 This was a significant learning experience for Laura and led to her involvement with other small business development resources in Columbia.